 Abstract

 The Scientific Reform Movement has highlighted the need for large research teams with diverse skills and focused expertise.
 This has necessitated the growth of professional team infrastructure roles (TIRs) who support research through specialised skills, but typically do not have primary responsibility for conceiving or leading research projects.
-TIRs such as Lab Technicians, Project Managers, Data Stewards, Research Community Managers, and Research Software Engineers all play an important role in ensuring the success of a research project, but are commonly neglected under current reward and recognition procedures, which focus on the individual academic researcher instead of the teams involved.
+TIRs such as Lab Technicians, Project Managers, Data Stewards, Research Community Managers, and Research Software Engineers all play an important role in ensuring the success of a research project but are commonly neglected under current reward and recognition procedures, which focus on the individual academic researcher instead of the teams involved.

 Without meaningful identification and recognition of TIR contributions, our research system risks reinforcing the conceptual and practical division between academic researchers and TIRs.
 Furthermore, the lack of career advancement pathways beyond traditional academic reward and recognition systems is both inequitable and detrimental to the research enterprise.
 TIRs with valuable research skills may therefore pursue career opportunities elsewhere, leading to a loss of institutional skill, expertise, and memory.